mxagar/satellite_image_water_vectorizer/README.md

 └── vectorize_water_blobs.py                    # Main application file to use the library
 ```

-The final result files related to the 4 objectives are located in the folder [`results`](./results/); additionally, the present `README.md` contains the documentation of the project as well as the report with the learned insights.
+The final result files related to the 4 steps are located in the folder [`results`](./results/); additionally, the present `README.md` contains the documentation of the project as well as the report with the learned insights.
 Finally, the [`Slides.pdf`](./Slides.pdf) contain the presentation.

 After setting up the correct environment, there are two ways of using/running the project: